Leukaemia Cancer Treatment in Indore

 The goal of this therapy is to damage any leukaemia cells left after the first two treatment phases.
 This prevents relapse of the disease and treatment lasts for around two years.
 Your leukaemia treatment may be resumed or changed by your healthcare provider if there is a relapse.

 Receiving a diagnosis of cancer can be scary, and if it’s a leukaemia, the fear is a lot more.
 Imagining what the treatment experience will be like with a tumour can be difficult for anyone.
 But you must remember that the outcomes differ for each patient and you must never lose hope.
 Without understanding your leukaemia and overall health, no one can predict your outcome.
 You can discuss any questions regarding leukaemia you have with your healthcare provider.
-If you are located in Indore, you can visit the Kokilaben Dhirubhai Ambani Hospital, Indore and get an appointment with an expert doctor who can guide you to the next step.
+If you are located in Indore, you can visit the Kokilaben Dhirubhai Ambani Hospital and get an appointment with the top cancer doctors in Indore who can guide you to the next step.